inkyusa/raisimGymTutorial/README.md

+# 1D Cart pole Raisim tutorial

-In this page, we present a very simple toy example; 1D cart pole problem for better understanding and easy-of-use RaisimGym.
+In this page, we present a simple toy example; 1D cart pole problem for better understanding and easy-of-use RaisimGym.
 To do this tutorial, we assume that you already set up raisimGym as presented in [README](../../blob/master/README.md) and are able to run one of the examples.

-It is also worth mentioning that [RaiSim Manual](https://slides.com/jeminhwangbo/raisim-manual) introduces fundamental ideas of Raisim, very useful theoretical background and examples so that it is strongly recommended to have a look alongside with this page.
+It is also worth mentioning that [RaiSim Manual](https://slides.com/jeminhwangbo/raisim-manual) introduces fundamental ideas of Raisim, useful theoretical background and examples so that it is strongly recommended to have a look alongside with this page.

 This tutorial introduces the following and if you are already familiar with any, feel free to skip.